jdelic/saltshaker/APPS.md

 #### What about -CApath
-Instead of creating concatenated files, you could also use a folder containing all of the necessary certificates in individual files.
-However, that foler **must be in hashdir format**.
+Instead of creating concatenated files, you could also use a folder containing all of the necessary certificates in individual files using the `-CApath` command-line parameter.
+However, that folder **must be in hashdir format**.
 See the OpenSSL verify manpage to find out what that is.
 If you don't provide it like that, OpenSSL will just silently fail certificate validation!

 Command cheatsheet